ARCTIC POST ROAD

 LOCATED IN SAMI LAND & REINDEER HERDING AREA

-Read more about the details of the route as well as our take on the comfortable pace to ride it in the Trail notes below…
+Read more about what the route has to offer as well as our take on riding the route in the Trail notes below…

-Arrival at the Arctic Ocean on single track on the banks of the River Alta.
+Arrival at the Arctic Ocean on the back roads and recreational gravel paths on the side of the Alta valley.

 Northern lights can be seen multiple times a week in autumn, if the sky is clear at night.